 Personal loans don’t work that way.
-Every payment includes principal and interest.
+Every payment includes principal (the initial loan amount) and interest.
 To see the precise mix on any given payment, you can consult the loan’s amortization schedule.
 Making additional principal payments or paying off the loan in full ahead of schedule will reduce the loan’s total financing cost relative to the amortization schedule, but neither eliminates your interest obligation.

 3. You May Need to Put Up Collateral

 If you have strong credit, you’ll likely qualify for an unsecured personal loan with an affordable interest rate, a low or nonexistent origination fee, and a favorable term.

 However, if you have mediocre or bad credit, you may find yourself choosing between an unsecured loan with an APR that matches or exceeds that of your credit card or a more affordable secured loan that requires you to put up your vehicle title as collateral.

 Falling behind on your secured loan payments isn’t just bad for your credit.
 Should you become seriously delinquent – 90 days or longer – your lender could move to seize your collateral.